ISTASTrack: Bridging ANN and SNN via ISTA Adapter for RGB-Event Tracking: Experimental Results

+We conduct an ablation study comparing the proposed ISTA adapters with common feature-level fusion strategies.
+In addition, we evaluate different ISTA configurations, including the TDA module.

+First, we examine several standard fusion approaches, including feature addition, concatenation, and cross-attention.
+As shown in \cref{tab:ablation-ISTA}, ISTASTrack consistently achieves the best performance across datasets.
+It shows notable improvements on FE240 and FELT.
+Interestingly, concatenation and cross-attention do not consistently outperform simple feature addition.
+This suggests that increased fusion complexity does not necessarily yield better performance.

-Compared to the baseline model without ISTA adapters (the first row), incorporating unidirectional adapters (RGB-to-Event or Event-to-RGB) results in noticeable performance improvements except for the FELT dataset, with the Event-to-RGB adapter providing slightly greater gains.
-The model equipped with bidirectional adapters enables information exchange in both directions, consistently achieving the highest SR and PR scores.
-This highlights the benefit of mutual feature adaptation for effective multimodal fusion.
-Furthermore, removing the TDA module (w/o TDA) leads to lower tracking accuracy, indicating its crucial role in aggregating semantic temporal information from multi-step event features.
+Compared with the baseline using feature addition, introducing unidirectional adapters (RGB-to-Event or Event-to-RGB) yields clear performance gains, with the Event-to-RGB direction providing slightly larger gains.
+Employing bidirectional adapters achieve the highest SR and PR scores by enabling mutual feature adaptation between modalities.
+In addition, removing the TDA module (w/o TDA) leads to reduced accuracy.
+This result highlights its role in aggregating semantic temporal information from multi-step event features.